nhcha6/ClassDistributionPrediction/README.md

 # Class Distribution Prediction for Reliable Domain Adaptive Object Detection

 This reposository is the implementation of our [paper](https://arxiv.org/pdf/2302.06039.pdf) Class Distribution Prediction for Reliable Domain Adaptive Object Detection.
+To skip straight to the implementation details, click [here](#implementation-details).

 ## Motivation